zmcartor/homestead-guide/source/glossary.rst

       See base layer service

    base layer service
-      Services such as SWARM and Whisper which are built into the Ethereum platform.
+      Services such as SWARM and Whisper which are built into the Expanse platform.

    js
       Javascript.